 - The South African giraffe (Giraffa camelopardalis giraffa) is also called Cape giraffe.

-- It is a subspecies of giraffe found in South Africa, Namibia, Zimbabwe, Mozambique, and Botswana.
+- It is a subspecies of giraffes found in South Africa, Namibia, Zimbabwe, Mozambique, and Botswana.

-- They have dark rounded or blotched spots on the tawny color background on the skin.
+- They have darkly rounded or blotched spots on the tawny color background on the skin.